Drinking water monitoring and results

 - Monitoring the water quality before delivery to member municipalities.

 - Once water enters Vancouver's distribution system, the City of Vancouver further tests water quality from 53 dedicated water sampling stations.
 Water must comply with the health standards set out in the BC Drinking Water Regulation.
-Also, the City strives to meet Health Canada's Guidelines for Canadian Drinking Water Quality.

 - The City conducts field testing for physical and chemical contaminants.
 Bacteriological samples are collected and sent to the BC Centre for Disease Control for further analysis, providing another level of monitoring through a third party.